hl7-eu/imaging-manifest/input/pagecontent/fhir-imaging-manifest.md

 The imaging specific obligations are specified in:

 {% sql {
-  "query" : "SELECT name AS Name, title AS Title, Type, Description, Web FROM Resources WHERE Type='StructureDefinition' AND Name LIKE 'Manifest_Im%' ORDER BY CASE WHEN Name = 'Manifest_ImImagingStudyManifest' THEN 1 ELSE 2 END, Name ASC", "class" : "lines",
+  "query" : "SELECT name AS Name, title AS Title, Type, Description, Web FROM Resources WHERE Type='StructureDefinition' AND Name LIKE 'Im%' ORDER BY CASE WHEN Name = 'ImImagingStudyManifest, ImImagingStudy' THEN 1 ELSE 2 END, Name ASC", "class" : "lines",
   "columns" : [
     { "name" : "Title"      , "type" : "link"     , "source" : "Name", "target" : "Web"},